Sverdlovsk anthrax leak: Accident

 In response to the incident, the Soviet authorities acted to mobilise medical teams in the affected district.
 Tetracycline was administered to affected households, sick rooms were disinfected and potentially contaminated sheets and clothing were collected.
 Checks for illness in family members were made.
 Individuals who had fevers were directed to polyclinics and those who were very ill were transferred to the local Hospital 40.
 A Moscow-controlled Extraordinary Commission was eventually established to manage the response and on the 22 April firemen and factory workers began hosing down buildings with solutions of chlorine.
 The large-scale vaccination of the population in the affected Chkalovskii district was also undertaken by the authorities.
 In all, some 80 per cent of around 59,000 eligible individuals were injected with the Soviet STI anthrax vaccine.
 The latter had been manufactured by the Scientific-Research Institute of Vaccines and Sera based in Tbilisi, Georgia.
 The first indication in the West of the accident in Sverdlovsk was a story which appeared in January 1980 in an obscure Frankfurt-based magazine named Possev which was published by a group of Russian emigres.
 It claimed that there had been an outbreak of anthrax in April 1979 in Sverdlovsk after an explosion at a military settlement south-west of the city.

 In 1986, Matthew Meselson of Harvard University was granted approval by Soviet authorities for a four-day trip to Moscow where he interviewed several senior Soviet health officials about the outbreak.
 He later issued a report which agreed with the Soviet assessment that the outbreak was caused by a contaminated meat processing plant, concluding the Soviets' official explanation was completely "plausible and consistent with what is known from medical literature and recorded human experiences with anthrax".
-However, the Soviet version of events was fatally undermined when, in October 1991, the Wall Street Journal sent its Moscow Bureau Chief, Peter Gumbel, to Sverdlovsk to investigate the outbreak.
-After interviewing numerous families, hospital workers and doctors, he is reported to have found the Soviet version of events "riddled with inconsistencies, half-truths and plain falsehoods".
+In October 1991, the Wall Street Journal's Moscow Bureau Chief, Peter Gumbel investigated the outbreak and others have reported that after interviewing numerous families, hospital workers and doctors, he found the Soviet version of events "riddled with inconsistencies, half-truths and plain falsehoods".